 Township 30 km inland and north-west from Gisborne on State Highway 2, with a population of 480 in 2013.
-Te Karaka is located on the right bank of the Waipāoa River but, despite the distance inland, is only 40 metres above sea level.
+Te Karaka is located on the right bank of the Waipāoa River and, despite the distance inland, is only 40 metres above sea level.
 It is the largest settlement between Gisborne and Ōpōtiki, 112 km further north-west.
 It was the headquarters of Waikohu County between 1908 and 1989, and had its own town council from 1917 to 1962.
-From Te Karaka State Highway 2 follows the old rail line west to Matawai.
+From Te Karaka, State Highway 2 follows the old rail line west to Matawai.

 In the early 2000s Te Karaka had a petrol station, medical centre, hotel and shops.

 Settlement 15 km north of Te Karaka on the right bank of the Waipāoa River, close to its junction with the Mangatū and Waingaromia rivers.
 In the early 2000s Whatatutu had a school, fire brigade and marae.
 The headquarters for Mangatū forest was located 21 km further north, on Armstrong Road.
 The forest was first established as part of a soil-conservation strategy in the 1960s.

 Petroleum has been found in the area, but not in commercial quantities.
 Te Pakake-a-Whirikoka was a site known to Te Aitanga-a-Māhaki, and samples from it were tested as early as 1866.
 The search for more profitable sources continues around Whatatutu.

 Locality on State Highway 2, 22 km west of Te Karaka and 18 km south-east of Matawai.
 The Ōtoko walkway follows 5 km of the Gisborne–Moutohorā railway line, which closed in 1959 – the tracks were removed the following year.